dubbs/dubbs.github.io/source/_posts/2014-03-19-shell-modes-and-init-files.markdown

 #### Login + Interactive

+You will be forwarded to the users home directory, with the users environment.

 - log in to a remote system via SSH
 - new terminal tab, Mac OS X
+- `sudo su -`

 files sourced: